sharhar/Leopard-EM/docs/programs/refine_template.md

   defocus_step: 20.0   # in Angstroms
 ```

-Defocus refinement can be turned off by setting `enabled: false` but is enabled by default.
+Defocus refinement can be turned off by setting `enabled: false`, but is enabled by default.

 ### Sampling orientation space locally